• Skip to primary navigation

 How to Plate Your Charcuterie Board

 Vary the colors of the items next to each other.
-Contrasting colors next to each other make the board POP!
+Contrasting colors next to each other makes the board pop!

 In a similar sense, vary the textures that are next to each other.